 Sponsoring Your Sibling for a U.S. Green Card

 If you're a U.S. citizen hoping to bring your brother or sister to the United States permanently, you can file a sibling petition (I‑130).
 However, sibling petitions are subject to long wait times and strict rules.
+U.S. citizens can also sponsor parents for a green card and children for a green card — both with shorter wait times.
+Once permanent residents, your siblings can later pursue U.S. citizenship requirements.
+Contact our office to review your sibling’s case and timeline.
 At My USA Immigration, led by Attorney Oksana Sakhniuk, we offer strategic, caring legal guidance to help you navigate this complex journey.

 What to Know About Sibling Petitions (I‑130)